| Katie Davis of Oklahoma State poses with the Michelle Cook Memorial Trophy,

 Vinci never ceased mourning his incompleted horse, for which the drawings went missing for

+several hundred years before resurfacing in Madrid in the mid 1960's.
 A retired airline pilot who dabbled in art and art collecting named Charles Dent spent a

 great deal of time between 1977 and his passing in 1994 druming up funding to create Da